Heaven Knows (Robert Plant song)

-"Heaven Knows" is a rock song performed by English rock singer Robert Plant.
-It was the first single to be released from his 1988 album Now and Zen.
+"Heaven Knows" is a rock song performed by the English rock singer Robert Plant.
+It was the first single to be released from his fourth solo studio album Now and Zen (1988).
 It reached number 33 on the UK singles chart and number 1 on the Billboard Album Rock Tracks chart.
 It was Plant's third number-one rock song, following 1983's "Other Arms" and 1985's "Little by Little."

 The song was written by keyboardists Phil Johnstone (who also co-produced Now and Zen) and David Barratt.

 Plant's former Led Zeppelin bandmate Jimmy Page played the guitar solo on the song.